 How do I know if I am plagiarizing?

 The basic rule of thumb for plagiarism is if you use someone else’s words, ideas, concepts or specific opinion without citing them, you are at fault.
 This includes using another’s words, paraphrasing their ideas in your own words or using their images without acknowledgement.
-A good starting point for understanding plagiarism is found at the address below.

 What is a good length for a quotation?